-The True Culprit
+The True Allergy Culprit

-As the goldenrod comes into bloom, the pollinators have a burst of activity and are busily gathering their last big harvest of food, before the cold of fall takes hold.
-Susun Weed reminds us that that nectar is proof that goldenrod isn't the problem.
-In order for your pollen allergy to act up, pollen has to be windblown and no insects are needed.
+As the goldenrod comes into bloom, the pollinators experience a burst of activity and are busily gathering their last big harvest of food, before the cold of fall takes hold.
+In fact, nectar is proof that goldenrod isn't the problem—in order for your pollen allergy to act up, pollen has to be windblown and no insects are needed.

+The real culprit is probably growing alongside the goldenrod, although it's a much less showy plant.
 Ragweed grows in the same areas that goldenrod does, and blooms at the same time.
-The difference is, goldenrod has the pretty flowers that draw the eye, while ragweed has a small, green bloom, that is hard to see, especially while traveling down the road in a vehicle.
-According to Peterson Field Guide: Western Medicinal Plants and Herbs, Pollen from the genus Ambrosia (Ragweed), is responsible for approximately 90 percent of pollen-induced allergies in the US.
+The difference: Goldenrod has the pretty flowers that draw the eye, while ragweed has a small, green bloom that is hard to see, especially while traveling down the road in a vehicle.
+According to "Peterson Field Guide: Western Medicinal Plants and Herbs," pollen from the genus Ambrosia (Ragweed) is responsible for approximately 90 percent of pollen-induced allergies in the US.

 Goldenrod is very important for your herbal medicine chest.
 It has nutritive and medicinal qualities that can't be beaten.
 Considering its abundance in most locations all over North America, it makes a good herb to start your family herbal kit.

 Use some more of the sweet smelling blooms to fill a glass container.
 Cover with apple cider vinegar and use it as a tonic to fight colds and flu, and help boost the immune system in general-always a good thing during the winter months.
-Make a tea for that achy, tired feeling you get when sick as well.
+Or, make a tea for that achy, tired feeling you get when sick as well.
 You may want to add a touch of chamomile and a bit of honey, although it doesn't need the addition to be palatable.
-Goldenrod is a sweet, light flavor that all ages seem to enjoy.
+Goldenrod has a sweet, light flavor.